g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

                     >  to 10.200.0.1 via ae0.0, Push 504, Push 35(top)
                        to 10.200.0.3 via ge-0/0/2.0, Push 504, Push 36(top)
 ```
-Here we can see an example of migration from L3VPN to L3-EVPN, the customer lost only a packet, and in the RIB we have the EVPN type 5 route installed.
+Here we can see a perfect example of a live migration from L3VPN to L3-EVPN.
+The customer lost only a single packet during convergence, and we immediately see the EVPN Type 5 route installed as the active path in the RIB.

-Now, let's test the internet access of the Site 12:
+Now, let's verify internet access for CE12:
 ```
 [admin@CE12-1] > tool traceroute 200.1.0.1
 Columns: ADDRESS, LOSS, SENT, LAST, AVG, BEST, WORST, STD-DEV